 - Paste group: Select the campaign in column A, select the ad group in column B.

-- Paste ads: Select campaigns and groups in column A, select Ads in column B.
+- Paste ad: Select campaign and group in column A, choose Ads in column B.

-If a window appears that re-confirms the location you want to paste, click Finish .
+There will appear a window confirming the location you want to paste, then click Finish .

-You then click the Paste campaign / group /copied ad button.
+Then click the Paste copied campaign / group / ad button.

-When we see a new item appear, we've copied it successfully.
+When we see the new item appear, we copied it successfully.

-Check out more articles about the Google Ads tutorial, here are many new things waiting for you to discover.
-If you have a question, please leave below the comment.
+Please see more articles on Google Ads instructions, here are many new powerful things waiting for you to discover.
+If you have questions, please leave a comment below.